 A significant portion of our marketing efforts is focused on educating our customers on the benefits of natural and organic grocery products, dietary supplements and our quality standards.
 Our customer outreach programs provide practical general nutrition knowledge to a variety of groups and individuals, schools, businesses, families and seniors.
-These educational efforts fulfill one of our founding principles and also offer us the opportunity to build relationships with customers and community influencers.
-During fiscal year 2020, in response to the COVID-19 pandemic we also made significant marketing outreach efforts to inform customers of the health and safety measures we have implemented in our stores to protect the health and wellbeing of our customers and our Crew.
+These educational efforts fulfill one of our founding principles and offer us the opportunity to build relationships with customers and community influencers.

-{N}power Customer Loyalty Program.
-We introduced the {N}power customer loyalty program in fiscal year 2015. {N}power members receive digital coupons, discounted pricing on certain staple items (such as free-range eggs), personalized offers and other rewards, all by providing their phone number at the time of checkout.
-We believe the {N}power program has enhanced customer loyalty and increased customer traffic and engagement levels.
-During fiscal year 2020, we continued to enhance the personalization, frequency and range of our {N}power offerings and featured {N}power promotions highlighting affordable family meals.
-We also sponsored sweepstakes for {N}power members at each of our stores to promote program membership and dietary supplement sales.
-We believe these steps helped to increase membership in the {N}power program during fiscal year 2020.
-We had approximately 1.3 million registered {N}power members as of September 30, 2020 compared to approximately 1.0 million {N}power members as of September 30, 2019.
+{N}power Customer Rewards Program.
+We introduced the {N} power customer rewards program in fiscal year 2015. {N} power members receive digital coupons, discounted pricing on certain staple items (such as free-range eggs), personalized offers and other rewards, all by providing their phone number at the time of checkout.
+We believe the {N} power program has enhanced customer loyalty and engagement while increasing customer traffic and average basket size.
+In recent years, we have enhanced the {N} power program to simplify the accumulation of rewards for users and improve the customer rewards program experience.
+During fiscal year 2023, we continued to enhance the personalization, frequency and range of our {N} power offerings and featured {N} power promotions, with a focus on local store marketing.
+In August 2023, we launched a new Natural Grocers mobile application, which provides {N} power members with enhanced access to exclusive {N} power offers, digital coupons, recipes and articles through their smartphones and tablets.
+We believe these steps helped to increase membership in the {N} power program during fiscal year 2023.
+We had approximately 2.1 million registered {N} power members as of September 30, 2023 compared to approximately 1.8 million {N} power members as of September 30, 2022.

-Health Hotline.
+Health Hotline and Holly Deals.
 The Health Hotline is a four-color magazine that contains a mix of in-depth health and nutrition articles, along with a selection of popular sale items.
 The articles aim to be relevant, science-based and written to reflect the most recent research findings.
-During fiscal year 2020, we implemented significant design changes to enhance our Health Hotline magazine.
-The Health Hotline magazine was published 10 times during fiscal year 2020, and we expect comparable publication frequency during fiscal year 2021.
+During fiscal year 2023, we continued to enhance our Health Hotline magazine.
+The Health Hotline magazine was published 11 times during fiscal year 2023, and we expect comparable publication frequency during fiscal year 2024.
 The printed version of the Health Hotline magazine is mailed to subscribers and distributed in our stores.
 In addition, an electronic version of the Health Hotline magazine and a weekly electronic Health Hotline newsletter are distributed to subscribers via the internet.
 Generally, we negotiate with our suppliers for significantly lower costs on Health Hotline featured sale items, which in turn allows us to offer lower sale prices to our customers.
 Focused staff training at all locations occurs concurrently with the release of each Health Hotline to ensure that store staff are familiar with the content in each issue.
+Each December, in lieu of our Health Hotline magazine, we publish and mail our Holly Deals magazine, which features holiday recipes, gift ideas and promotions available at our December Holly Deals sales event.